scrambledeggs/cookbook/policies/api-consolidation-documentation.md

 ## Note

-Documentation Review: Before the workflow is triggered, ensure documentation is reviewed and validated.
+- Documentation Review: Before the workflow is triggered, ensure documentation is reviewed and validated.
+- To reflect documentation on frontend NOTE: currently exploring ways to automatically reflect documentation without redeploying